-LPHA shall contact and provide assistance at community, non-transient non-community, and transient non-community water systems to resolve (return to compliance) violations for bacteriological, chemical, and radiological monitoring and reporting violations and other monitoring or reporting violations as determined by DWS.
+LPHA shall contact and provide assistance at community, NTNC, and TNC water systems to resolve (return to compliance) non auto-RTC violations for bacteriological, chemical, and radiological monitoring.
 Violation responses shall be prioritized according to water system’s classification, system score, and violation severity.

 Contact the water supplier, determine the reasons for the noncompliance, consult with and provide advice to the subject water system operator on appropriate actions to ensure that violations are corrected in a timely manner.

 Submit contact reports to DWS regarding follow-up actions to assist system in resolving (returning to compliance) the violations.
-LPHA may submit a single contact report for multiple violations for the same contaminant when making contacts with the water system and for resolutions (return to compliance).

 Inventory and Documentation of New Water Systems: LPHA shall inventory existing water systems that are not in the DWS inventory as they are discovered, including non-EPA systems, using the forms designated by DWS.
-LPHA shall provide the documentation to DWS within 60 days of identification of an uninventoried water system.
+LPHA shall provide the documentation to DWS within 60 days of identification of a new or un-inventoried water system.
 Alternatively, LPHA may perform a water system survey to collect the required inventory information, rather than submitting the forms designated by DWS.

+Summary of Required Services Based on Water System Type